graalvm/graalvm-demos/native-image/preserve-package/README.md

 This happens because static analysis did not discover that `StringReverser` (and `StringCapitalizer`) are used via reflection, so they were not included.

-## Identify dynamic access with the Build Report
+## Identify Dynamic Access With the Build Report

 GraalVM 25 adds an experimental reporting option to help you find dynamic access before it breaks at runtime.
 With `-H:+ReportDynamicAccess`, in conjunction with